larsthorup/mocha-vite-puppeteer/README.md

 ```

 An exit code of 0 indicates that all tests passes.
 In general, the exit code indicates the number of failed tests, which can be used in CI pipelines.

+For now the following built-in reporters are supported:

+- dot
+- json-stream
+- list
+- spec
+- tap

 ## See also